DenisovAV/mobile_to_web_workshop/public/07_shortcuts/instructions.md

  const FocusDigitIntent(this.index);
 }
+// Is there supposed to be an InfoPageDigitIntent here?
 ```

 Next, you should define key combinations that represent the user’s intent when that key combination is pressed.
 There is an interface [`ShortcutActivator`](https://api.flutter.dev/flutter/widgets/ShortcutActivator-class.html) to define the keyboard key combination to trigger a shortcut and a few implementations of it: